oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

 3. Populating a duality view automatically updates data shown in related duality views, by updating their underlying tables.

-    For example, in the previous step documents were inserted into the team\_dv duality view.
-This duality view joins the team table with the driver table, so on insert into this duality view both the team table as well as the driver table are populated.
+    For example, in the previous step, documents were inserted into the team\_dv duality view.
+This duality view joins the team table with the driver table.
+Once we insert into this duality view, both the team table as well as the driver table are populated.

     If you now list the contents of the driver\_dv duality view, which is based on the driver table, it has documents as well.
+You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
 Copy the sql below and click **Run Script**

     ```
     <copy>